SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 was originally created locally in the substate but then later became a result when a rule fired and connected it to the superstate.
 (At which point a chunk must have been learned.).
-If another substate rules later matches or augments such a previous result WMEusing a path relative to the local substate, then EBC will have problems.
+If another substate rules later matches or augments such a previous result WMEusing a path relative to the local substate, then EBBS will have problems.
 It will know that the WME is in the superstate so conditions that test the WME are considered operational and augmentations on that identifier are considered results – but it won’t know where in the superstate